Cinelerra for Grandma

 Sets the volume name to VIDEO.
 The volume name is the name you see on your Desktop below the DVD icon once the DVD is inserted in the player.
 You may want to rename it.

 Always test your DVD on the crappiest standalone DVD player available.
 The more players tested the better.
+If you want the disks readable also by other computers, test your master disc on GNU/Linux, Windows and Mac machines before burning several copies of it.

 How to make an ISO image out of a DVD-Video structure